-Result Set : Caching of Results
+Result Set: Caching of Results

 When you execute a query, the query results are typically loaded when the user accesses each row.
 Results that have been read can then be cached locally.
 You can control this caching to optimise it for your memory requirements.
-You can set the query hint datanucleus.query.resultCacheType and it has the following possible values query.setHint("datanucleus.query.resultCacheType", "weak");
+You can set the query hint datanucleus.query.resultCacheType and it has the following possible values

-- weak : use a weak reference map for caching (default) - soft : use a soft reference map for caching - hard : use a Map for caching (objects not garbage collected) - none : no caching (hence uses least memory)
+- weak: use a weak reference map for caching (default) - soft : use a soft reference map for caching - strong: use a Map for caching (objects not garbage collected) - none: no caching (hence uses least memory)